ga4gh/refget/docs/sequences/README.md

 #### Response

-The server shall return the requested sequence or sub-sequence as a single string in uppercase ASCII text (bytes 0x41-0x5A) with no line terminators or other formatting characters.
+The server shall return the requested sequence or sub-sequence as a single string in uppercase ASCII text (bytes `0x41`-`0x5A` and `0x2A`) with no line terminators or other formatting characters.
 The server may return the sequence in an alternative formatting, such as JSON or FASTA, if requested by the client via the `Accept` header and the format is supported by the server.

 On success and either a whole sequence or sub-sequence is returned the server MUST issue a 200 status code if the entire sequence is returned.
 A server SHOULD return a 206 status code if a Range header was specified and the request was successful.